This post may contain affiliate links. We may earn money from the companies mentioned in this post.

 Remember - a whistle in and of itself won't guarantee a good recall!
 It's the training and practice that you put into it that will.

-There is a lot of mixed opinions on collars.
+There is a lot of mixed opinions on training collars.
 The fact is, your dog needs one.
 Trying to train a dog without a training collar is a lot like trying to drive a car without power steering.

 These dog training tools are completely worth the investment!

 The decision of which collar to go with becomes a bit easier when you use your dog's temperament (not size!) as the determining factor.
 I always put a dog into one of three categories:

 Each category of dog is best suited to a different type of collar.
 Read about each dog training collar in lots of detail with my recommendations, as well as other training devices that are used.
 These include head halters and no-pull harnesses (which I don't recommend!).

-What in the world does a crate have to do with training a dog?
+What does a crate have to do with training a dog?
 Everything!
 I consider a crate one of the most important dog training tools you can invest in.

 From the moment a dog joins my family, the crate is an integral part of life.
 My dog loves her crate, and she sleeps in it at night and anytime we have to leave the house.